PlayStation: PlayStation Network

 Released in 2006, the PlayStation Network is an online service focusing on online multiplayer gaming and digital media delivery.
 The service is provided and run by Sony Computer Entertainment for use with the PlayStation 3, and was later implemented on the PlayStation Portable, PlayStation Vita, PlayStation 4 and PlayStation 5 video game consoles.
 The service has over 103 million active users monthly (as of December 2019).
 The Sony Entertainment Network provides other features for users like PlayStation Home, PlayStation Store, and Trophies.

 PlayStation Store

 The PlayStation Store is an online virtual market available to users of the PlayStation 3, PlayStation 4, PlayStation 5 and PlayStation Portable game consoles via the PlayStation Network.
 The store uses both physical currency and PlayStation Network Cards.
 The PlayStation Store's gaming content is updated every Tuesday and offers a range of downloadable content both for purchase and available free of charge.
 Available content includes full games, add-on content, playable demos, themes and game and movie trailers.
 The service is accessible through an icon on the XMB on the PS3 and PSP.
 The PS3 store can also be accessed on the PSP via a Remote Play connection to the PS3.
 The PSP store is also available via the PC application, Media Go.
 As of September 24, 2009, there have been more than 600 million downloads from the PlayStation Store worldwide.

-Video content such as films and television shows are also available from the PlayStation Store on the PlayStation 3 and PSP and will be made available on some new Sony BRAVIA televisions, VAIO laptop computers and Sony Blu-ray Disc players from February 2010.